Gullo90/PublicRepo/README.md

 # PublicRepo
-# Added a new Jpyter notebbok in this public repository
+# Added a new Jupyter notebbok in this public repository